psa-jforestier/phusey/README.md

 SLA : add SLA management (considere a step in error if time is higher than a threshold)

+CODE IMPROVEMENT : use https://github.com/docopt/docopt.php as the cmd line parser

 ## How to contribute

 Branch "master" is the main develop branch.